kiranmohanv/ai-governance-portfolio/README.md

 ## Background

-My background is in public international law, with particular depth in space law, law of the sea and the governance of emerging technologies.
+My background is in public international law, with particular depth in space law and the law of the sea.
 I am now developing hands-on technical literacy in AI systems to apply that legal grounding to AI governance, with a focus on Europe-facing compliance and space and dual-use AI.